heutelbeck/sapl-policy-engine/sapl-documentation/1_5_AccessingAttributes.md

- policy "doctors read patient data" permit action == "read" & resource.type == "patient_record"
+ policy "doctors read patient data" permit action == "read" & resource.type == "patient_record";
- where
    subject.username.<user.profile>.function == "doctor";
 ```

-In *line 4*, the target expression filters by action and resource type - fast checks that don't require external data.
+The first statement filters by action and resource type, fast checks that don't require external data.

 The policy assumes that the user's function is not provided in the authorization subscription but is stored in the user's profile.
-Accordingly, *line 6* accesses the attribute `user.profile` (using an attribute finder step `.<finder.name>`) to retrieve the profile of the user with the username provided in `subject.username`.
+The second statement accesses the attribute `user.profile` (using an attribute finder step `.<finder.name>`) to retrieve the profile of the user with the username provided in `subject.username`.
 The fetched profile is a JSON object with a property named `function`.
 The expression compares it to `"doctor"`.

 ### Streaming Attributes